Congress works to tackle military spouse unemployment - NewsBreak

 That’s not uncommon.
 Defense Department surveys reveal over the last decade, the unemployment rate for military spouses has stayed over 20%.

 “When you’re unable to consistently count on a second income that most American families need it’s a challenge,” Smith said.
-Lawmakers call on VA to expand breast cancer screening access for veterans
+Best tips and tools for keeping bottles and breast pumps clean

 Senators Tim Kaine and John Boozman have a bill that would give businesses tax credits for hiring military spouses.
 The legislation would just expand the Work Opportunity Tax Credit Program that already exists.